-Three years after sugarcane mills are built, investment in biofuels can
+Three years after sugarcane mills are built, investment in biofuels can foster growth for local economies by 30% GDP.

 As Brazil looks to decrease its GHG emissions, the transportation sector provides a viable opportunity for the nation to speed its economic growth while progressing toward its NDC targets.
 Almost half of Brazil's energy emissions in 2016 came from the transport sector, with passenger transport and cargo contributing nearly equally to the problem (see Chapter 1).